 Most people these days use both terms interchangeably because the external cues for addiction or dependence are practically identical.
 But the medical community has added specific definitions for diagnoses in the past.

 Addiction, they say, is a disease defined by behavioral issues.
 In short, the addict continues to use their drug of choice despite harmful consequences.
 The person can’t stop even if their life around them is crumbling – even when they witness the physical harm to their bodies, they will continue to use.

 Dependence on the other hand has been used to describe an individual’s physical connection to addictive behavior.
 A person’s body adapts to the drug and higher and higher doses are needed to get the same “high”.
 That alone isn’t always an addiction but if can often accompany addiction.

 “The point is, neither is good,” says Rudy Kump, LIDC-CS, Clinical Manager of the outpatient unit for Cleveland Clinic’s Alcohol and Drug Recovery Center.
 “One’s not better than the other, but there is hope for both.”

 Most treatment facilities these days (the good ones at least) have evolved to acknowledge that substance abuse arises from an intricate and complex set of complex variables.
 These include, but are not limited to the individual’s genetic, mental, social, and emotional influences.

 The World Health Organization has even gone as far as defining a syndrome for dependence and defines it as

-“being a cluster of physiological, behavioural, and cognitive phenomena in which the use of a substance or a class of substances takes on a much higher priority for a given individual than other behaviours that once had greater value.”
+“being a cluster of physiological, behavioral, and cognitive phenomena in which the use of a substance or a class of substances takes on a much higher priority for a given individual than other behaviors that once had greater value.”

 The organization created a list of diagnostic signals that include: